ramadawn/Convert-Image-to-String-Library/README.md

-# Convert-Image-to-String-Library
+# Convert-Image-to-String-Module
 by Douglas Oak

-The purpose of this library is to allow users to convert image files in fully custom string outputs.
+The purpose of this Module is to allow users to convert image files in fully custom string outputs.

-# Convert Image to String Library
+# Convert Image to String Module

 ** Function name = itsl() (Image To String)